bjdash/apic-docs/tester/make-an-api-call.md

 ### **Authorization**

 If you API is asking for Authorization the you can provide that from the Authorization tab.
 Select the required authorization type from the dropdown and fill up the form.
-**BasicAuth - **basic access authentication is a method for a HTTP user agent to provide a user name and password when making a request.
+**BasicAuth - Basic authentication** is a method for a HTTP user agent to provide a user name and password when making a request.
 Your provides user name and password will be encodes with base64 algorithm \(not safe\) and sent via **Authorization** header while making the request.

-**DigestAuth - Coming soon**

-**OAuth 1.0 - Coming soon**
+**DigestAuth - **APIC supports **Digest authentication**.
+To add Digest authentication, select Digest Auth under the Authorization tab and fill in the details.
+This will generate the auth string and add it to **Authorization** header.
+The supported encryption algorithm for  generation the token are **MD5** and **MD5-sess**.

+**OAuth 1.0 - **APIC supports authentication via OAuth 1.x.
+Select OAuth 1 under the Authentication tab and fill in the details.
+The generated auth string will be added to the URL as query parameters.
+If you want to add it to the header then select the checkbox labeled **Add auth params to header**.You can also URLencode your auth signature by selecting the checkbox labeled Encode OAuth signature

+**Hawk Auth - **We have added support for Hawk Authentication.
+Filling in the required fields under Hawk Auth should henerate the auth token add add it to the **Authorization** header.

 **OAuth 2.0 - Coming soon**